I just finished reading this book “The Navy Seal Art of War: Leadership Lessons from the World’s Most Elite Fighting Force.“

 How does it apply to you, your life, and your career?

 There are moments in your career you feel stuck, you feel bored, you don’t feel the most productive, you just don’t want to do anything.
 Now if you feel like this every day then it is a deeper problem to look at – perhaps you need to re-align and re-focus your career goals.
 But if these thoughts occur to once in a while, it can be fixed.

 It is actually a simple fix- you may not like it.
 But it is the best way to get over it.

 JUST SUCK IT UP!!

 Push through.
 Keep moving forward.
-Trust me, sooner or later your thoughts will change and you work will change for the better.
+Trust me, sooner or later your thoughts will change and your work will change for the better.

 Let me illustrate this with the idea of Exercising.
 I am very confident there are days when you don’t feel like exercising.
 It might be too cold, too hot, raining, you might have eaten too much – you do not want to do it.
-In-spite of that,you decide to exercise.
-It sucks in the beginning of your workout, you just want to get the exercise done.
-However, within few minutes of beginning your exercise you feel very good – you hit the proverbial Runners High or the Zone.
+In spite of that, you decide to exercise.
+It sucks at the beginning of your workout, you just want to get the exercise done.
+However, within a few minutes of beginning your exercise you feel very good – you hit the proverbial Runners High or the Zone.
 You are enjoying yourself, and perhaps you don’t want to stop now.

 – Rob Roy (The Navy Seal Art of War)